CheatingBoy6890/Open-Lasertag-System-Grenade/Hardware/README.md

 -----

 **The Grenade runs using 3 1,2V NiMh batteries!
-Don't use voltages greater than 5V in order to power the Vest.**
+Don't use voltages greater than 5V in order to power it.**

 ----